 Guide to the Hal's St. Paddy's Parade & Festival

-Jackson, Mississippi, is set to dazzle once again with its premier event, the Hal's St. Paddy's Parade & Festival, adopting the theme "Stars, Stripes and Shamrocks" for its 2026 celebration.
+Jackson, Mississippi, is set to dazzle once again with its premier event, the Hal's St. Paddy's Parade & Festival, a benefit fo Children's of Mississippi.

-The festivities begin a week earlier with Run the Rainbow for Children’s on March 21, followed by a series of community events leading up to parade day and the official after-party at Hal & Mal’s.
+The festivities begin a week earlier with Run the Rainbow for Children’s, followed by a series of community events leading up to parade day and the official after-party at Hal & Mal’s.
 A long-standing tradition of the festival, proceeds continue to benefit Children’s of Mississippi, reinforcing the event’s charitable mission.

 Hal White